 15. Use a tan sofa to add character

-A coppery brown sofa can transform a living room lacking in features, its rugged looks tipping a hat to American Colonial interiors, particularly when teamed with bold Ikat prints.
+A coppery brown sofa can transform a living room lacking in features.
+Its rugged look tips a hat to American Colonial interiors, particularly when teamed with bold Ikat prints.

 16. Stay sophisticated with taupe

-Can’t decide between brown and grey?
-Taupe brings the best of both – a neutral backdrop that is warmer than grey, but that can also blend with it.
+Grey living rooms are timelessly stylish but if you can't decide between brown and grey, go for taupe.
+It brings the best of both in the form of a neutral backdrop that is warmer than grey, but that can also blend with it.

 17. Go bronze for an opulent feel

 If you're looking for a more glam look but still want to welcome the warming tones of a brown colour palette, seek a metallic finish to add an element of luxe to the look.
 Bronze brown walls are a great way to add an opulent feel to any living room.

 Enhance the look further by adding pops of jewel colours, like rich teal and burnt orange on sumptuous velvet furniture and accessories.

 Is brown a good colour for living rooms?